 - Spring/Summer 2017 - Finish GENESYS specifications and algorithms and begin code work and testing cycles working with vendor

-- Fall 2017 through Fall 2018 - Vendor and Council Complete Redevelopment
+- Fall 2017 through 2019 - Vendor and Council Complete Redevelopment

 Vendor selected by the council: PSR, Inc

 Redevelopment Request for Proposals - Proposals were due by 1/27/2017

 Seventh Power Plan Action Plan Items Driving Redevelopment

 "The GENESYS model has been used extensively by the Council, Bonneville and others to assess resource adequacy.
 It contains, as one of its modules, Bonneville’s hydro regulation model (HYDROSIM).
 GENESYS has also been used to assess costs and impacts of alternative hydroelectric system operations (e.g. for fish and wildlife protection).
 It can be used to assess the effective load carrying capability of resources (e.g. wind and solar) and it can provide estimates of the impacts of potential climate change scenarios.
 The model, however, has components and file structures that are decades old.
 Because of the multiple uses of GENESYS and because it is a critical part of the Council’s process to develop the power plan, it should be redeveloped to bring the software code up to current standards, to improve its data management and to add an intuitive graphical user interface (GUI).
 The use of an outside contractor is likely the best course of action but options will be reviewed by the Council, Bonneville and the System Analysis and Resource Adequacy Advisory Committees.
 Recommendations will be made to the Council to decide on an appropriate approach given the funding available.
 This redevelopment should be completed in time for the next power plan"